- How to Dry a Car After Washing: Best Methods Explained - May 20, 2023

 Since you have a leather interior in your car, you shouldn’t have to worry about the same vomit smell.
 If there does happen to be a lingering smell, we’ll cover the steps to get rid of it following a similar process as before.
 Open all the doors, roll down all the windows, and let that fresh air flow into the car overnight to remove that dreaded vomit smell.

-How To Get Vomit Smell Out of Car
+How to Get That Puke Smell Out of Your Car

 I know we’ve covered a million different ways to clean vomit from a car at this point, but unfortunately some of us are still with an odor that just won’t quit.
 I recommend taking a trip down to your local auto detailing store and finding an activated charcoal candle that is made for a car.
 This candle is designed specifically to remove any kind of biological smell from a car, this includes the odor of vomit.
 It will sit in your cup holder and can be lit whenever for immediate car odor protection.